junyanyao/junyanyao.github.io/_posts/2020-01-20-Missing_data.md

     ## Residual Deviance: 40100     AIC: 1448

-Other R package such as 'mice' can do the mulitple imputation effectively.
-For more Rhat Statistics explanation, please refer to Gelman-Robin paper [here](http://www.stat.columbia.edu/~gelman/research/published/brooksgelman2.pdf)
+Other R package such as 'mice' can do the mulitple imputation effectively as well.
+For more Gelman-Robin Rhat Statistics explanation, please refer to this paper [here](http://www.stat.columbia.edu/~gelman/research/published/brooksgelman2.pdf)